A Guide to Senior Housing: Which Type of Care is Right for Me?May 15, 2019

 With so many different senior housing and care types out there, what's the best fit for my needs?
 This can be a complex question to answer, but we're here to help.

-In this month's edition of the Canyon Creek blog, we'll be discussing the main features of the different types of care we offer, which include memory care, assisted living, and respite care.
+In this month's edition of the True Blue blog, we'll be discussing the main features of the different types of care we offer, which include Independent Living, Assisted Living, Memory Care, Short Stays, Senior Apartments, and Personal Care.
 We'll also walk you through senior care options offered through other types of services or centers.

 Also referred to as Alzheimer's care or dementia care, memory care communities generally offer 24-hour support, along with activities designed to help improve the symptoms associated with progressive memory loss.

 Respite care is temporary, short-term assisted living.
-This option is often well-suited for seniors who are recovering from a hospital stay and may need some extra assistance as they recover.
-Alternatively, respite care may be a good option if the primary in-home caregiver is away or if a senior simply wants to try out assisted living to see if it's a good fit for them.
-Learn more about our own respite care program here at Canyon Creek.
+Many of our communities offer this type of Short Stay.
+This option is often well-suited for someone who are recovering from a hospital stay and may need some extra assistance as they recover.
+Alternatively, respite care may be a good option if the primary in-home caregiver is away or if a senior simply wants to try out community living to see if it's a good fit for them.

 Other Common Senior Care Types